 6. Sign up for workshops, splinter sessions, and other hybrid events at the meeting

-• Stay tuned for updates on workshops, splinter sessions, and other professional development and social events that may have both in-person and virtual components.
+- Check out the block schedule for more information on workshops, splinter sessions, and other professional development and social events that may have both in-person and virtual components.
+Please note that some workshops require advance registration.